gbif/data-products/custom-downloads/taxon-list-downloads.md

 # Long taxonkey list downloads

 Sometimes users want to download a lot of taxonkeys like **>40K in some cases**.
-This is not possible to do over via the website or using curl or something like that.
+This is not possible to do via the website or using curl or something like that.

-> Note this walk through is for internal use and a regular user will not be able to do this (although see [here](https://github.com/ropensci/rgbif/issues/362) if you still want to make a large taxonkey download yourself).
+> Note this walk through is for internal use and a regular user will not be able to do this (although see [here](https://github.com/ropensci/rgbif/issues/362) if you still want to make a somewhat large taxonkey download yourself).

 If the taxonkey list is less than around 5K [see dicussion here](https://github.com/ropensci/rgbif/issues/362) then it is probably easier to do a download using a http GET request.
-It might also be possible to break up big downloads into 5K-taxonkey chunks, but if even that is too many downloads if the list is very long.
-A taxonkey list custom download might be worth while or still requested.
+It might also be possible to break up big downloads into ~5K-taxonkey chunks, but if even that is too many downloads, a taxonkey list custom download might be worth while or still requested.

 # Making a long taxonkey-list downloads